-- in male patients the epididimys and the testis can be involved
+- in male patients the epididymis and the testis can be involved

-- when the epididymis is involved MRI shows heterogeneous and nodular enlargement with a slight increase in signal intensity on the T2-weighted image.
-On sonography the resultant masses are homogeneously hypoechoic 1.
+- when the epididymis is involved MRI shows heterogeneous and nodular enlargement with a slight increase in signal intensity on the T2-weighted image

 - enlarged lymph nodes are usually found in the following areas 3: